Spring Cleaning Chores for Kids and Teens | Mydoh

 1. Kitchen

-The kitchen is a great place for the whole family to work together and tweens and teens can be given smaller, more manageable tasks in this space.
+The kitchen is a great place for the whole family to work together and kids can be given smaller, more manageable tasks in this space.
 Start by clearing out the refrigerator and pantry and checking the expiry dates on the food.
 Then make lists of anything that needs to be replaced.
 (Hello, condiments!)
 Defrost the freezer and deep clean the dishwasher—an environmentally friendly way of doing this is with vinegar and baking soda.
 Filling up spice containers (and organizing them alphabetically for bonus points) is another great spring cleaning chore that can also be rolled into the task of making a shopping list.
 Finally, there is always work to be found in the dreaded Tupperware and lunch container drawer, where a game of match-the-lid can keep them busy.

 2. Family Room

 The family room is another busy hub and is often a place where clutter can build up easily.
 A great hack is to have a basket for each family member’s belongings.
 Clear out the chaos first, by having them claim anything that belongs in their own spaces.
 If it gets left behind, it’s fair game for the donation bin—this warning usually gets kids moving quickly.
 Sort through old video games, board games and books to figure out what can be handed down to another family or donated.
 Any video games that are still in great condition can usually be exchanged for rewards points towards purchasing a newer version.
 Don’t forget to untangle all those cords and chargers!
-For the tween or teen that is always complaining about not being able to find one, add “create an organized charging station” to their chore list.
+For the kid who is always complaining about not being able to find one, add “create an organized charging station” to their chore list.

 3. Bedroom

-Now that you have those tweens and teens warmed up, it’s time to send them to their own spaces.
+Now that you have those kids warmed up, it’s time to send them to their own spaces.
 This project can often feel daunting for tweens and teens, so get your supplies set up ahead of time.
 A garbage bag, recycling bag, and clear bag for donations will help create a visual sorting system.
 Rickey suggests setting a rule for how much space they are allowed.
 “If their clothes don’t fit in the designated closet or dresser, because they’ve run out of room, it’s time for them to do an overhaul of what they have.”

-Luckily, thrifting for clothes and accessories is really trendy and has helped a lot of tweens and teens see the many benefits of recycling clothes.
+Luckily, thrifting for clothes and accessories is really trendy and has helped a lot of teens see the many benefits of recycling clothes.
 If they are able to fill a bag to give away, they can reward themselves by dropping it off at a thrift shop in exchange for a couple new pieces for the season.
 For name brand items, consignment stores are great for doing buy-backs.
-If motivation is lacking, try joining your tween or teen in their space while they organize, have them FaceTime a friend while they clean, or start a contest for the cleanest room among siblings, says Rickey.
+If motivation is lacking, try joining your kid in their space while they organize, have them FaceTime a friend while they clean, or start a contest for the cleanest room among siblings, says Rickey.

 4. Laundry room